 During his 35 years of experience, he has held various roles in project management, design, construction, manufacturing, maintenance, and facility management.
 Thomas has experience in a variety of industries including oil, petrochemical, medical device and food.

 Thomas collaborated with Bill in developing our project management fundamentals course.
-We can deliver this course on site, customized to the needs of your staff.
+We can deliver this course on site, customized to the needs of client staff.

 Thomas and Bill first met through their mutual interest in helping Veterans and volunteering with Black Diamond Charities.